lsst-ts/robotframework_SAL/README.md

 ROBOTFRAMEWORK_SAL_DIR - to the location of this repository.
 For example you would need to run "export /home/user/robotframework_SAL"

-TS_XML_DIR - to the location of the ts_xml repository.
+TS_XML_DIR - to the location location of the ts_xml repository.
 For example you would need to run "export /home/user/ts_xml"